 For those of you who were not satisfied with just the outcome alone, perhaps you will be more satisfied after this article.

-After speaking to my Financial Adviser, he pointed out some fun things which I hadn't even noticed in the loan I'm currently paying for.
+After speaking to my Financial Advisor, he pointed out some fun things which I hadn't even noticed in the loan I'm currently paying for.
 Some of these extracts are an example from the DBS Mortgage Loan Terms and Conditions (2020) I've looked at the 2021 contract and it isn't too different.

 With that, it's time to answer the article title: Question: Can my bank empty my account for my housing loan?
 Answer: If your housing loan is from the same bank as your bank accounts - its a hell yes.